 Those are provided by the Queensland Human Rights Act 2019; however, Australia’s international human rights obligations also play an important role.

-The Queensland Government’s commitment to legislative changes will ensure that in the future United Nations officials will have access to locked mental health wards.
+This Act will ensure that United Nations officials will have access to locked mental health wards in Queensland.
 This process will ensure the protection of the human rights of some of the most vulnerable people in our society.

 The Commission looks forward to the finalisation of the implementation of OPCAT in coming months.
 This will be an important milestone in achieving Australia’s as well as Queensland’s human rights commitments and obligations.